BeamWallet/r7insight_lambdaS3/README.md

 # r7insight_lambdaS3
 Follow the instructions below to send logs stored on AWS S3 to Rapid 7.

+## IntelliJ Setup
+1. Open the project in IntelliJ

+2. Go to project settings and configure python sdk.
+You can create a new python sdk by creating a virtual environment option which creates a project level sdk rather than a global one.
+You end up with a venv folder in the project

+3. Language level, select sdk default

 ###### Example use cases:
 * Forwarding AWS ELB and CloudFront logs
   * (make sure to set ELB/CloudFront to write logs every 5 minutes)